 Digital Forensics Degree Specialization

 Prepare for a career in Digital Forensics by choosing this specialization when you earn your bachelor's degree in Justice Administration from DeVry University.
-Upon graduation, you‘ll be prepared to apply analytic and scientific tools, tests, and software, as well as testify as an expert witness.

 Learn more about DeVry's Digital Forensics degree specialization online.